Art&Craft

 photo source: generationsofcratf.wordpress.com

-How to get veneers
+How to make veneers

 yosegi-zaiku